FREE shuttle service to all festival venues - Friday through Sunday

 In the heart of Eureka's Old Town with easy access to some of Eureka's best restaurants and shops.

 636 F Street, Eureka, CA 95501 (707) 445-0844

 The Red Lion Hotel

 Conveniently located on Hwy 101 and only 15 minutes from the Arcata-Eureka Airport.
-In addition to being one of our venues, The Red Lion Hotel Eureka is also our headquarters hotel.
-They provide a complimentary airport shuttle, complimentary Wi-Fi, an on-site restaurant, a state-of-the-art fitness center and a heated outdoor pool.
-This is small room performance venue with a dance floor.
-Good opportunity for intimate performances.
+The Red Lion Hotel Eureka is our headquarters hotel.
+Complimentary airport shuttle, complimentary Wi-Fi, on-site restaurant and lounge, a state-of-the-art fitness center and a heated outdoor pool.

 This is a small room performance venue with full bar and restaurant service a dance floor, great for intimate performances.

 New this year - the bar and restaurant are open at all times the music is playing and their is a dance floor in the venue.
 We're expanding the hours for that venue and including additional performance sets!